ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ##### STH Deletion Procedure

-The STH Deletion Procedure is run after successfully submitting a list of STHs to a server during pollination.
-The following pseudocode would be included in the STHStore class, and called with the result of get_pollination_selection(), after the STHs have been (successfully) sent to the server.
+The STH Deletion Procedure is run after successfully submitting a list of STHs to a third party during pollination.
+The following pseudocode would be included in the STHStore class, and called with the result of get_pollination_selection(), after the STHs have been (successfully) sent to the third party.

     //  This function is called after successfully pollinating STHs
-    //  to a server.
-It is passed the STHs sent to the server, which
+    //  to a third party.
+It is passed the STHs sent to the third
-    //  is the output of get_gossip_selection()
+    //  party, which is the output of get_gossip_selection() def after_submit_to_thirdparty(STH[] sth_list)
-    def after_submit_to_server(STH[] sth_list)
     {
       foreach(sth : sth_list)
       {
-        sth.num_reports_to_server++
+        sth.num_reports_to_thirdparty++

         if(proof_fetching_enabled) {
           if(now() - sth.age > LOG_MMD) {